United States prisoners of war in the 2003 invasion of Iraq: March 24th Downed Helicopter and Capture

-On March 24, they were joined by Chief Chief Warrant Officers Officers David Williams, 31, and Ronald Young Jr., 26, whose AH-64 Apache helicopter from the 1-227 Helicopter Attack Battalion had been shot down in central Iraq during the attack on Karbala.
+On March 24, they were joined by Chief Warrant Officers Officers David Williams, 31, and Ronald Young Jr., 26, whose AH-64 Apache helicopter from the 1-227 Helicopter Attack Battalion had been shot down in central Iraq during the attack on Karbala.

 Relocation and Rescue

-The prisoners had been taken to Baghdad, where they were isolated in separate prison cells.
+The POWs were taken to Baghdad, where they were isolated in separate prison cells.
 As American troops came closer, the soldiers were shifted from building to building.

 As it became clear that the war was over for the Iraqis, some of their captors approached a Marine unit from the 3rd Light Armored Reconnaissance Battalion, Delta Co., 3rd Platoon which was a part of Task Force Tripoli that had been pushing up toward Tikrit, Saddam Hussein's hometown.
 A Marine battalion was sent to check on intelligence and found the seven POWs with a confused Iraqi guard unit, whose officers had fled.

-On 13 April 2003, 21 days after the 507th members were captured, members of the 3rd Light Armored Recon burst in on the Iraqi guards who gave up without a fight.
-Ordering everyone on the floor, a Marine gave an order to "stand up if you're American!"
-Given dirty prison clothes and fed little food, the prisoners had lost a lot of weight and with their garb, and beards they looked like Iraqis.
+On April 13, 2003, 21 days after the 507th members were captured, members of the 3rd Light Armored Recon burst in on the Iraqi guards who gave up without a fight.
+Ordering everyone on the floor, a Marine gave an order to "Stand up if you're American!"
+Given dirty prison clothes and fed little food, the POWs had lost much weight and with their garb, and beards they looked like Iraqis.
 "At first," Spc.
 Shoshana Johnson remembers that, "They didn't realize I was American.
 They said, 'Get down, get down,' and one of them said, 'No, she's American.'"

 Within hours, the seven were on their way to Kuwait International Airport inside a Marine Corps KC-130 transport plane, the first stop before the United States.
 They told their stories to two reporters accompanying them on the flight.
 "I broke down.
 I was like, 'Oh my God, I'm home,'" Johnson said.